928.910.2307

 5.)
 A brief statement outlining your goal as an artist, musician, rodeo participant, etc., including how you wish to further your goal using this financial aid.

 6.)
-The scholarship shall be used for college, for specific workshops, classes, supplies, etc., as agreed upon by the Foundation, student applicant, and parents/guardian, and it shall be good for one year from the date awarded.
+The scholarship shall be used for college, for specific workshops, classes, supplies, etc., as agreed upon by the Foundation, student applicant, and parents/guardian.

 7.)
 Proof of completion of classes & workshops must be mailed to the Foundation within one month from the last day of the workshop or class.

 8.)
-A 2-5 minute video must be provided by the applicant showing the student’s accomplishments, activities, etc. (our Scholarship Chairman will assist if requested).
+A 2-4 minute video must be provided by the applicant showing the student’s accomplishments, activities, etc. (our Scholarship Committee will assist if requested).

 Picture